uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 - Update Deprecating APIs section with details about new deprecation headers
 - Update the following section of Business and property income section:

-  - Tax calculation (formerly Retrieve a tax calculation)
+  - Tax calculations (formerly Retrieve a tax calculation)

 - Update the following sections of Additional information section (formerly Additional Income):